genderedie/genderedie.github.io/support-services.markdown

 ### Healthcare providers

-For an up-to-date list of healthcare providers in your area, please visit: <a target="_blank" href="http://www.teni.ie/healthcare.aspx">teni.ie</a>
+For an up-to-date list of healthcare providers in your area, please visit: [teni.ie](https://www.teni.ie/resources/healthcare-support/)

 ### Parent, family, and peer support